exoduz/js-the-weird-parts-udemy/README.md

 ### Lecture 10 ###
-Function can be called at anytime, even if it’s being instantiated below the call
+Function can be called at anytime, even if it's being instantiated below the call

 *Hoisting:* setup memory space for variables and functions. functions and variables exist in memory This means that no matter where the function or variable is instantiated, JS can still read it.
-If a variable is instantiated below the the code the it would just give an ‘undefined’.
+If a variable is instantiated below the the code the it would just give an 'undefined'.

 ```javascript
 b(); //Called b